Pay for your vignettes online and be sure that everything is handled for you Order conveniently and securely

 Technical Requirements – Standards 2026

-1. Tread depth – Recommended 4 mm
+1. Tread Depth – Recommended 4 mm

-2. Tire markings
+2. Tire Markings (3PMSF)

-ItemRegulation / RecommendationConsequence of lack
+ElementRegulation / RecommendationConsequence

-DeadlineNone (recommended X-IV)Risk of fine in snow
+PeriodNone (recommended X-IV)Risk of fine in snow

 ChainsMandatory with signFine approx. 100 CHF